 In order to have a viable claim for wrongful arrest, you must have a favorable disposition at the end of your case - and acquittal or outright dismissal.
 If you plead to charges, you will not be able to purse this claim.
 Of course, any decision you make in this regard should be made with the attorney representing you in the criminal case.

 Even if you do not have a viable claim of wrongful arrest, however, the police are only supposed to use reasonable force in the commission of their duties.
 If you have been punched, kicked, choked, or otherwise injured, you may have a claim for excessive use of force in New York

-I have successfully represented victims of police misconduct.
+I have successfully represented victims of police misconduct in New York.
 Do not wait to seek counsel.
 Contact me today.

 If you have been the victim of police misconduct, acting promptly is important.
 Contact me today to learn your legal rights.
 I offer a brief free consultation.
 If I accept your case, you pay no fees unless there is a recovery.